flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 ## CPU

 Instead of placing many off-the-shelf chips on the motherboard, Nintendo opted for a **single-chip design** to house (and hide) most of the components, including the CPU.
-This type of design is commonly known as a **System on a Chip** (SoC) and, in this case, it was specifically crafted for this console, enabling Nintendo to tailor it to their needs (such as power efficiency, anti-piracy, and extra I/O capabilities).
+This type of design is commonly known as a **System-on-Chip** (SoC) and, in this case, it was specifically crafted for this console, enabling Nintendo to tailor it to their needs (such as power efficiency, anti-piracy, and extra I/O capabilities).
 At the same time, the Game Boy's SoC could not be found in any retail catalogue, meaning competitors had a harder time cloning it.

 That being said, the SoC used in the Game Boy is referred to as **DMG-CPU** or **Sharp LR35902** [@cpu-realboy], and as the name indicates, it was manufactured by **Sharp Corporation**.
 This company, along with Ricoh (the [NES' CPU supplier](nes#a-bit-of-context)), enjoyed a close relationship with Nintendo.